-Morning digest: Aaron Wise gets started, Christine Spieth speaks up and Michelle Wie sits out
+Morning Digest: Aaron Wise gets started, Christine Spieth speaks up and Michelle Wie sits out

 Wise, an NCAA champion for the Oregon Ducks, played extraordinarily well under pressure last season: T6 in his first WGC event at the Bridgestone, T5 at the Northern Trust and he was the only rooke to advance to the Tour Championship.
 But can he stand up to the challenge that is Tiger Woods?

 Woods and Wise tee off at 2 p.m.
-ET and you can follow their match as part of PGA Tour Live’s coverage.
+Eastern and you can follow their match as part of PGA Tour Live’s coverage.

 MATCH PLAY: Stop worrying about the format